All Episodes

 Folks, let me try this again.

-Social security is not a Ponzi scheme.
+If Social Security is not a Ponzi scheme, how about this?

-How about the Social Security Administration refund us all the money that we've put into it and let those of us who want to fend for ourselves do so.
+How about the Social Security Administration refund us all the money that we've put into it and let those of us who want to fend for ourselves do so?

 If I invest it and lose it, that's fine.